 Our goal is to offer the best available products to support our customers to live healthier and more sustainable lifestyles.
-By setting the following strategic goals for healthy and sustainable diets, we want to support the transformation of food systems: increase sales, based on tonnage, of healthy and healthier products to at least 80% by 2025, increase sales of fresh fruit and veg by 35% by 2026 and increase sales of our own brand meat free and milk alternative range (Vemondo) by 400% (against a 2020 baseline) by 2025. - NHS Digital, Health Survey for England, 2019 https://digital.nhs.uk/data-and-information/publications/statistical/health-survey-for-england - https://www.overshootday.org/newsroom/press-release-july-2022-german/ https://eatforum.org/content/uploads/2019/07/EAT- Lancet_Commission_Summary_Report.pdf HEALTHY DIFTS CHILDREN'S MARKETING We are committed to taking steps to promote the marketing of healthier and sustainable diets to children, therefore: From January 2023 We will no longer advertise unhealthy branded and own brand food on marketing materials aimed directly at children.
-By spring 2024 We will no longer use cartoon characters on the packaging of unhealthy own brand products aimed at children.
-INCREASING FIBRE By the end of 2023 We will have assessed the fibre and whole grain content of our own brand product range.
-By 2025 We aim to increase the fibre and whole grain content in our own brand product range.
-Ongoing We will continue to increase the number of products with fibre declared on packaging, where possible.
-REDUCING SALT, SUGAR AND CALORIE Ongoing We are committed to working towards the UK government's salt, sugar and calorie reduction cohomos REDUCING FAT We are committed to reviewing the nutritional composition of all own brand products through the existing product development process.
-Through this process we aim to: Ongoing Decrease the total fat content of our own brand Shift the proportion of fat in our own brand products from saturated fats to unsaturated fats.
-REDUCING ADDITIVES Ongoing Using natural food ingredients as a preference to food additives.
-Reviewing and reducing the use of colourings, as well as continuing the ban of azo dyes, quinoline yellow and Green S(s) and avoidance of titanium dioxide.
-Reviewing and reducing the use of flavourings, as well as continuing to minimise the use of MSG.
-Reviewing and reducing the use of preservatives.

-Responsible vitamin and mineral fortification.
+By setting the following strategic goals for healthy and sustainable diets, we want to support the transformation of food systems: increase the proportion of plant-based foods sold by 20% by 2030, increase sales, based on tonnage, of healthy and healthier products to at least 80% by 2025 and increase sales of fresh fruit and veg by 35% by 2026.
+HEALTHY DIETS CHILDREN'S MARKETING We are committed to taking steps to promote the marketing of healthier and sustainable diets to children, therefore: From January We no longer advertise unhealthy branded and own 2023 brand food on marketing materials aimed directly at children Since Spring 2024 We no longer use designs that are attractive to children on the packaging of unhealthy own brand products aimed at children INCREASING FIBRE By the end of 2026 We are committed to achieving a 20% increase in fibre sold By 2030 We aim to increase the proportion of wholegrain to 25% of the total grains we sell by 2030 Ongoing We will continue to increase the number of products with fibre declared on packaging, where possible REDUCING SALT, SUGAR AND CALORIE Ongoing We are committed to working towards the UK government's salt, sugar and calorie reduction REDUCING FAT We are committed to reviewing the nutritional composition of all own brand products through the existing product development process.
+Through this process we aim to: Ongoing Decrease the total fat content of our own brand products Shift the proportion of fat in our own brand products from saturated fats to unsaturated fats REDUCING ADDITIVES Ongoing Using natural food ingredients as a preference to food additives Reviewing and reducing the use of colourings, as well as continuing the ban of azo dves, guinoline yellow and Green S(s) and avoidance of titanium Reviewing and reducing the use of flavourings, as well as continuing to minimise the use of MSG Reviewing and reducing the use of preservatives Responsible vitamin and mineral fortification SUSTAINABLE DIETS PLANT-BASED PROTEIN SOURCES Since 2023 We have been committed to annual public protein disclosure.
+Through this we will transparently report the proportion of animal-based protein sources in comparison to plant-based sources By 2025 Increase sales of our own brand meat free and milk alternative range by 400% (against a 2020 baseline) By 2030 Increase the proportion of plant-based proteins to 25% of the total protein we sell By 2030 Increase the proportion of plant-based dairy alternatives to 12% of the total dairy and dairy DEVELOPMENT OF SUSTAINABLE PRODUCT RANGE We are committed to sourcing 100% of our key raw materials from third party validated sustainable sources We are committed to sourcing 100% of our British Fresh Produce from LEAF Marque assured farms We are committed to sourcing 100% of our fresh British meat and poultry from Red Tractor Assured farms TRANSPARENCY SUSTAINABILITY LABELLING Ongoing We are committed to supporting the UK industry to develop a long term and viable sustainability labelling solution TRAFFIC LIGHT LABEL Ongoing We are committed to using traffic light labels on our own brand products where possible WELFARE WINDOWS Ongoing We are committed to Welfare Windows on 100% of our fresh chicken, turkey, duck, egg and pork products, empowering our customers to make more informed choices when they shop in our

-SUSTAINABLE DIETS

-PLANT-BASED PROTEIN SOURCES

-By the end of 2023 We are committed to annual public protein disclosure.
-Through this we will transparently report the proportion of animal-based protein sources in comparison to plant-based sources.

-By 2025 Increase sales of our own brand meat free and milk alternative range by 400% (against a 2020 baseline)

-DEVELOPMENT OF CUCTATIVABLE PROBLECT BANCE

-DEVELOPMENT OF SUSTAINABLE PRODUCT KANGE

-By 2025 We are committed to sourcing 100% of our key raw materials from third party validated sustainable sources.

-By the end of 2023 We are committed to sourcing 100% of our British Fresh Produce from LEAF Marque assured farms.

-Ongoing We are committed to sourcing 100% of our fresh British meat and poultry from Red Tractor Assured farms.

-TRANSPARENCY

-SUSTAINABILITY LABELLING

-We are committed to supporting the UK industry Ongoing to develop a long term and viable sustainability labelling solution.

-TRAFFIC LIGHT LABEL

-Ongoing We are committed to using traffic light labels on our own brand products where possible.

-WELFARE WINDOWS

-Ongoing

-We are committed to Welfare Windows on 100% of our fresh chicken, turkey, duck, egg and pork products, empowering our customers to make more informed choices when they shop in our stores.